Human Resources Glossary

 The term means the total number of employed individuals and the unemployed seeking employment.
 It can define the population of your organization, industry, or country.
 You can also use the term “workforce.”

 An unfair workplace practice where the powerful favor their relatives and friends without basis on professional qualifications is nepotism.
-For example, authoritative managers or executives can use their influence to facilitate favors like placement or salary increment.
+For example, authoritative managers or executives can use their influence to facilitate favors like placement or salary increments.

 New Hire Checklist